elvanalandi/Home-Cybersecurity-Lab/Splunk/Splunk SOAR/Phishing Playbook/README.md

     The images below show examples of the email alert sent to the analyst.
     ![Email Alert Example](images/email-alert-1.png)
     ![Email Alert Example Cont](images/email-alert-2.png)
+    The email message is intentionally designed to trigger detection alerts (not a real phishing email).